sbryngelson/group-docs/group-syllabus/doing-research.md

 ### Doing Research

 The most important thing you do in graduate school is your own research.
-It may seem obvious, but it's easy to lose track of the importance of your own research amid all the other competing things you’ll be asked to do in grad school: take classes, TA a class, run a committee, organize various activities, etc.
+It may seem obvious, but it's easy to lose track of the importance of your own research amid all the other competing things you’ll be asked to do as a student researcher: take classes, TA a class, submit and review papers, respond to paper reviews, organize/support various activities, etc.
-Some of these will be fun; many of them will feel more important at the time than making (what may seem like limited) progress on your research.
+Some of these will be fun; many of them will feel more important at the time than making progress on your research.
+However, I encourage you to prioritize your research and triage everything else after this.

 #### Selecting problems

 I advise students to aspire for impact in their work.
 Not by accident, this is also what I hope for in my work (which of course intersects and overlaps with your work).
-It's important to have impact in mind when you approach problems (that is, before you select and commit your time to them).
+It's important to have _impact_ in mind when you approach problems (that is, before you select and commit your time to them).
 Some guidelines on impact might include:

 **What difference will this work make if you succeed?**